zarajalal/Consolidation_Project_ZJ/README.md

 - Count occurrences of specific values in the rolled dice.
 - Allow players to keep or re-roll certain dice based on their strategy.
 - Track scores for multiple players until one reaches the target score.
+- Calculate the time tracking for each turn

 # Functions:
 roll_dice()